-A student that has passed component parts of a university programme at another Swedish or foreign university, or who has acquired the equivalent knowledge and skills in another way, can - following evaluation - receive credits for this within the framework of their studies at the Schoolof Health and Welfare.
-The application for credit is applied for by the student on a special formaccording to the instructions on the form.
-The application must be received no later than fiveweeks before the start of the course in order to be processed in good time before the start of thecourse.
-For students who are new to Jönköping University and who want to take credit forcourses close to the start of the course, the application for this must be made as soon as possibleafter registration.
+A student that has passed component parts of a university programme at another Swedish or foreign university, or who has acquired the equivalent knowledge and skills in another way, can following evaluation - receive credits for this within the framework of their studies at the School of Health and Welfare.
+The application for credit is applied for by the student on a special form according to the instructions on the form.
+The application must be received no later than five weeks before the start of the course in order to be processed in good time before the start of the course.
+For students who are new to Jönköping University and who want to take credit for courses close to the start of the course, the application for this must be made as soon as possible after registration.

-Study leave
+Study break

-A study leave can only be applied for and granted from educational programs, not from courses.
-A study leave can only be granted after the student has completed at least one course with a passing grade, otherwise the student is directed to apply to the program again.
-A study leave isrequested by the student on a special form and can only be granted due to illness, parental leave, military service or another special reason.
-A student who has been granted a study leave must notify the study counsellor of re-entry no later than 15 October before the spring semester and 15 April before the fall semester.
+Study breaks can only be applied for and granted from educational programs, not from courses.
+A study break can only be granted after the student has completed at least one course with a passing grade, otherwise the student is directed to apply to the program again.
+Study breaks are requested by the student on a special form and can only be granted due to illness, parental leave, military service or another special reason.
+A student who has been granted a study break must notify the study counselor of re-entry no later than 15/10 before the spring semester and 15/4 before the fall semester.